 So now we're here exposing how they operate and what's going on.

-What I say is we're all a part of this massive MKUltra experiment that is society.
+Yeah, what I say is we're all a part of this massive MKUltra experiment that is society.

-I've had the honor to actually go through six times and watch Alex's brand new course that's coming out here real soon.
+And I've had the honor to actually go through six times and watch Alex's brand new course that's coming out here real soon.

-If you are a fan of Alex, if you're a fan of InfoWars, this is the next level because the way that the Great Reset officially is accomplished is by trapping us into subconscious patterns, convincing us we're just these little bodies, and using everyday mind control weapons that they have.
+If you are a fan of Alex, if you're a fan of InfoWars, this is the next level because the way that the great reset officially is accomplished is by trapping us into subconscious patterns, convincing us we're just these little bodies and using everyday mind control weapons that they have.

 Like, I know that there's some overlap here with stuff that Alex gets into from time to time on his show, but the vibe is going in a very different and very unnerving direction, even immediately in this interview.

-Alex has met this self-help conman hypnotist, and now he's made this 11-step program to save yourself from the globalists, which he worked on with the hypnotist, and is the most important work he's ever done.
+Alex has met this self-help con man hypnotist, and now he's made this 11-step program to save yourself from the globalists, which he worked on with the hypnotist and is the most important work he's ever done.

-This doesn't sit right with me, and the prospect of Alex's terrorist edging and constant violent preoccupation being combined with vague aspirational pseudo-spirituality that's dancing around the idea that you're not yourself is absolutely terrifying.
+And the prospect of Alex's terrorist edging and constant violent preoccupation being combined with vague aspirational pseudo-spirituality that's dancing around the idea that you're not yourself is absolutely terrifying.

 I kept trying to suspend judgment as I was listening to this, but it's really, really impossible.